If it's a record or a tape and I can play it - it's suitable.

 Skipping or sticking records:

-Big problems I'm afraid, you need to use a very blunt tool to get around
+Very difficult, for obvious reasons, you need to use a very blunt tool to get around

-very blunt lateral and downwards force to the cartridge with a thin wand
+this issue: apply temporary lateral and downwards force to the cartridge with a thin wand

 of flexible plastic to 'shove' the stylus through the click (either forwards